 The shape game works the same as the color game and encourages your little one to become visually familiar with the lines of different objects and helps develop his vocabulary as he learns the right names for things.

 5. See and Say

 Imagine my surprise when this past Christmas, shopping for my niece, I discovered the old toy See and Say was still on the shelves!
-There’s a reason this educational toy has stood the test of time, it is one the most truly entertaining and educational toys still on the market.
+There’s a reason this educational toy has stood the test of time, it is one of the most truly entertaining and educational toys still on the market.
 It’s simple, yet novel enough with its automated sounds that children aren’t intimidated by too many complicated buttons.
 You simply point the large arrow to an animal in the circle, pull the lever and the arrow spins around as the automated voice tells you the name of the animal and the sound it makes.
-Eventually, your child will learn how to point the arrow and pull the lever themselves and you should encourage them to repeat the automated voice.
+Eventually, your child will learn how to point the arrow and pull the lever themselves, and you should encourage them to repeat the automated voice.

 No one can deny that reading to your child brings an untold wealth of benefits for him but before you break out that tome of fairytales, start small.
-For toddlers, picture books are best, help him name the different pictures and use an animated voice when reading the few words to make it fun for both of you.
+For toddlers, picture books are best; help him name the different pictures and use an animated voice when reading the few words to make it fun for both of you.

 8. The Placement Game

 Cut out pictures of rooms from magazines; also cut out objects that belong in those rooms.
 (Kitchens with teapots, dishes, etc. Bedrooms with pillows, blankets, etc) Help your child place the right objects in the right rooms.
 Even if he doesn’t get them right the first few times, this game will help him become familiar with the objects that inhabit his world.